-Figure 4.
-Estimates of total variability (uncertainty) for the attenuation model.
-Parametric variability is due to variation of variable stress drop, single corner frequency point-source parameters (Table 2), and fit of regression model (Table 3).
+Figure 4a.
+Estimates of total variability (uncertainty) for the Midcontinent attenuation model.
+Parametric variability is due to variation of variable (medium) stress drop, single corner frequency point-source parameters (Table 2), and fit of regression model (Table 3a).
 Model variability is from validation exercises with 16 earthquakes (M 5.3 to 7.4) at 500 sites over the fault distance range of 1 to 460 km (Appendix B).